 United States Boxed Warning

-It is vital that clinicians who prescribe acitretin to women of childbearing age ensure that the female does not get pregnant for at least 3 years after discontinuing the medication.
+It is vital that clinicians who prescribe acitretin to women of childbearing age ensure that the female does not get pregnant for at least three years after discontinuing the medication.

 United States Boxed Warning

-Female patients should abstain from ethanol during therapy and for at least 2 months after discontinuing therapy.
+Female patients should abstain from ethanol during therapy and for at least two months after discontinuing treatment.

-Individuals who are prescribed acitretin are also advised against giving blood donations for at least 3 years.
-The drug is known to remain in the blood for a long time, and the risk of a birth defect is high.
+Individuals prescribed acitretin should receive counsel against giving blood donations for at least three years.
+The drug is known to remain in the blood for a long time, and the risk of genetic defect is high.

-Acitretin is frequently used to treat a number of skin disorders including acne, psoriasis, lichen planus, and discoid lupus.
-While the drug is effective, it is important for healthcare workers including pharmacists, nurse practitioners and the primary care physician to know its potential adverse effects.
-The drug should never be prescribed to a pregnant female because of the risk of teratogenicity.
-In addition, the FDA has issued several boxed warnings about the risk of hepatitis when the agent is combined with alcohol.
-When acitretin is prescribed, the patient must be educated on the potential adverse effects and the importance of avoiding alcohol.
+Acitretin is frequently used to treat several skin disorders, including acne, psoriasis, lichen planus, and discoid lupus.
+While the drug is effective, it is crucial for healthcare workers, including pharmacists, nurse practitioners, PAs, and the primary care physician to know its potential adverse effects.
+Clinicians should never prescribe the drug to a pregnant female because of the risk of teratogenicity.
+Also, the FDA has issued several boxed warnings about the risk of hepatitis when combining the agent with alcohol.
+When prescribing acitretin, the patient must understand the potential adverse effects and the importance of avoiding alcohol.